ryan-p-larson/iwp/README.md

 7. Each batch of changes is wrapped up in a 'commit'.
 Enter in the summary of your changes and any other notes.
 This will be helpful if you want to see your changes over time.
 Enter your details into the editor's commit and submit your changes.
 You're done!
 <img src="src/instructions/github-07.png">

-# TO-DO

-- Table out the attributes for the map data

-- Mooc map
-  - google analytics explanation
-  - metrics explanation

-- update maps
-  - explain (only outreach + youth can be updated)
-  - process (after transferring to github)
-    1. Login into Github
-    2. navigate to correct file (include quick map dependency)
-    3. Edit the files (include the absolutely critical caveats: "", lat/lng)
-    4. git commit